tableau/connector-plugin-sdk/docs/run-taco.md

 ## Disabling signature verification

-To use an unsigned `.taco` file, you can disable signature verification using the following command line argument: `-DDisableVerifyConnectorPluginSignature=true`.
+To use an unsigned `.taco` file, you can disable signature verification.

+On Tableau Desktop, you use the following command line argument: `-DDisableVerifyConnectorPluginSignature=true`.

 On server, you can disable signature verification by setting the `native_api.disable_verify_connector_plugin_signature` option to 'true' via TSM.